dogmatiq/dogma/README.md

 ### Message

-A **message** is an application-defined unit of data that encapsulates a **command** or **event** within a message-based application.
-A command message represents a request for the application to perform some action, whereas an event message indicates that some action has already occurred.
-A single command message can produce zero or more events.
+A **message** is a data structure that represents a **command**, **event** or **timeout** within an application.

+A command is a request to make a single atomic change to the application's state.
+An event indicates that the state has changed in some way.
+A single command can produce any number of events, including zero.
-Additionally, a **timeout** message can be used to perform actions within an application at specific wall-clock times.

-Messages are represented by the [`dogma.Message`](message.go) interface, which is deliberately empty, allowing applications to use any Go type as a message.
+A timeout is used to model business logic that depends on the passage of time.

+Messages must implement the appropriate interface: `Command`, `Event` or `Timeout`.
+These currently serve as aliases [`dogma.Message`](message.go), but may diverge in the future.

 ### Message Handler

-A message **handler** is some portion of application-defined logic that acts upon messages that it receives.
+A message **handler** is part of an application that acts upon messages it receives.

-Handlers announce the messages they wish to receive based on the message's Go type.
-Messages types that are received by a particular handler are said to be **routed** to that handler.
+Handlers specify the Go type of the messages they can handle.
+These message types are said to be **routed** to that handler.

 Command messages are always routed to exactly one handler.
-Event messages may be routed to zero or more handlers.
-Timeout messages behave differently, always being routed back to the handler that produced them.
+Event messages may be routed to any number of handlers, including zero.
+Timeout messages are always routed back to the handler that produced them.

-Each message represents a single atomic operation within the application.

 Dogma defines four handler types, one each for [aggregates](#aggregate), [processess](#process), [integrations](#integration) and